YimikaD/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that sets the mode of the file hello the saame as olleh mode
+Script that sets the mode of file hello the same as olleh mode file